weaties/blog/about-how-this-blog-is-created.md

 > this is an example of one of the trips Catherine and I took in the summer of 2023.

+so there are a couple of problems here.

+1. nothing is showing up on the published blog _after_ the iframe.   that's gotta get solved
+2. the iframe is not included when I mail the contents of the page

 [todolist](./todolist.md)